tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 It would be an even greater enhancement if there were a button available on the User Defined Variables form that would allow me to:

 Find any occurrences of the [MYVALUE] string and replace with '${[MYVARNAME]}'".
-Benefits: saving the time, risk and effort of having to go through the plan and complete this process manually�. �
+Benefits: saving the time, reduce the risk and effort of having to go through the plan and complete select/add process manually

 ###Hardware description
 The preliminary bug verification will be performed on Windows 7 Home Premium (x64-bit, Intel Core i7), Windows 7 Professional (x64-bit, Intel Pentium).